Your Yoga Routine - Aura Wellness Center Teacher Training

 In yoga, like most things, you need a healthy balance.
 Your yoga routine should include a variety of poses; avoid practicing the same ones and neglecting the rest of your body.
 Practicing a variety of different poses will provide the most benefit to your entire body.
-There are many poses that simply feel good.
-They are easy to sink into and they can relieve tension and stress.
-A ‘rag doll’ pose is a good example of a feel-good pose.
+Many poses feel good.
+They are easy to sink into, and they can relieve tension and stress.
+A ‘rag doll’ pose is an excellent example of a feel-good pose.
 Hanging around in such a comfortable inversion releases stress on many physical and mental levels.

 Adding Comfort to Your Yoga Routine

 Another example is the ‘legs up the wall’ pose.
 These are restorative and comfortable poses.
-Practicing something as simple as ‘easy seated pose’ (comfortable seated cross legged pose) can cause an imbalance.
-Consider if in your easy pose you always keep the same leg crossed in front.
+Practicing something as simple as an ‘easy seated pose’ (relaxed seated cross-legged pose) can cause an imbalance.
+Consider if, in your easy pose, you always keep the same leg crossed in front.
 One hip will be more open than the other.
-Conversely, if one hip is more open than the other, it is easier to sit that way.
-If you can work the other leg gradually into the front position you can balance out the hips.
+Conversely, if one hip is more relaxed than the other, it is easier to sit that way.
+If you can work the other leg gradually into the front position, you can balance out the hips.

-You really need to focus on working on specific areas like these gradually, over time.
-Allow your body to progress in its own time – never forcing into any pose.
-Instead of focusing on looking a certain way in the pose, focus on releasing a certain body part or muscle.
+You need to focus on working on specific areas like these gradually, over time.
+Allow your body to progress in its own time – never forced into any pose.
+Instead of looking a certain way in the pose, focus on releasing a specific body part or muscle.
 Think inside the body rather than how it looks on the outside.

 Creating a Well-Rounded Yoga Routine

 Challenging your body to move deeper into poses will bring even greater flexibility and stress relief.
-The deeper breathing associated with focusing on sinking deeper into a pose, while tuning in to how your body feels each step of the way, is stress relieving.
-On the physical level, different poses offer different strength building and flexibility.
-While some poses offer benefits to many parts of the body in a single pose, others are more specific to isolated muscle groups.
+The deeper breathing associated with focusing on sinking deeper into a pose while tuning in to how your body feels each step of the way is stress relieving.
+On the physical level, different poses offer different strength-building and flexibility.
+While some poses benefit many body parts in a single pose, others are more specific to isolated muscle groups.

-Inversions, twists, side stretches, forward bends and back bends should be included in each practice session.
-Your yoga training session should include some inversions such as the standing forward bend, which gives your brain a fresh dose of oxygenated blood.
+Inversions, twists, side stretches, forward bends, and back bends should be included in each practice session.
+Your yoga training session should consist of some inversions, such as the standing forward bend, which gives your brain a fresh dose of oxygenated blood.
 A side stretch, a twist, and a back bend will keep your spine lubricated and supple.
-By moving the spine in different directions with awareness you are improving flexibility and decreasing risk of injury.
-Back bends stretch the front side of your body; forward bends stretch the back side.
-Twists give your organs a gentle massage, while lubricating and increasing flexibility in the spine.
+By moving the spine in different directions with awareness, you are improving flexibility and decreasing the risk of injury.
+Backbends stretch the front side of your body; forward bends stretch the back side.
+Twists give your organs a gentle massage while lubricating and increasing flexibility in the spine.

 Your Yoga Routine and Spinal Health

-Including all parts of your body into your yoga routine will bring some balance to many imbalances that occur from repetitive motions or poor posture.
-Over time you will start to notice imbalances that your didn’t know you had.
-Keep practicing a variety of poses to bring balance to all of your different parts.
+Including all parts of your body in your yoga routine will bring some balance to many imbalances that occur from repetitive motions or poor posture.
+Over time, you will start to notice imbalances that you didn’t know you had.
+Keep practicing various poses to bring balance to all of your different parts.
 Keep in mind that your spine is truly the backbone of your body.
-Many yoga poses focus on keeping the spine strong, flexible and agile while strengthening the supporting muscles around it.
+Many yoga poses focus on keeping the spine flexible, and agile while strengthening the supporting muscles around it.
 Mixing in the forward, backward and side flexion will help to keep your spine strong and supple.

 A Balanced and Safe Practice

 Getting to know your body and all of its magical parts can only be good.
-Be aware of any weaknesses, but generally acknowledge all of the wonderful aspects your body holds.
+Be aware of any weaknesses, but generally acknowledge all of the beautiful aspects your body holds.
 You can always work on straightening out imbalances and strengthening weak muscles.
-Appreciate all that your body and your breath do for you and reward yourself with a consistent yoga routine.
+Appreciate all your body and your breath do for you, and reward yourself with a consistent yoga routine.

 About Kathi Duquette: